liz-lorena/2020/_posts/2015-01-01-wheel-of-fortune.md

 role: Game Developer
 img: scratchgame.jpg
 link: /projects/wheel-of-fortune
-excerpt: This is my second completed game made with MIT's Scratch game-design tool.
+excerpt: This is my second completed game made with MIT's Scratch game design tool for my intro to computer science class final project my senior year of high school.
+Although the programming language is rudimentary, the loops in this game are much more complex than in my previous one.
+This game is an adaptation of the Wheel of Fortune tv game show with some subtle world-building behind the game.
 relevant: "no"
 ---